MariDei/goit-test-task-travel-trucks/README.md

 - Axios for inquiries.
 - React Loader Spinner to display information loading during asynchronous requests.
+- React Date Picker to select a date on the calendar.
 - CSS modules for styling.

 ## Installation instructions